huangli712/Flink/docs/src/guide/make.md

 * -qopenmp

-If you are using old version Intel fortran compiler, this option may be '-openmp'.
+If you are using old version Intel Fortran compiler, this option may be '-openmp'.

 ### FPP

-Specify whether the fortran preprocessor (FPP) is used.
+Specify whether the Fortran preprocessor (FPP) is used.
 It has to be enabled or else the source codes can not be compiled correctly.

 **Possible options**: